kylebebak/questionnaire/README.md

 q.add_question('age', prompter="raw", prompt='How old are you?', type=int)
 ```

-Now you can ask users about their plans, based on how old they are.
+Now you can ask users about their plans for the future, based on how old they are.
 ```py
 # youngsters (age <= 18)
 q.add_question('plans', prompt="Where do you want to go to school?", options=['Valley College', 'La Escuela de Calor']).\